GreedyWang/bulldog2011.github.com/source/_posts/2013-04-03-luxun-quick-start.markdown

 ## Step 1 : Download Luxun package
 Download a recent stable release by following instructions on [Luxun github site](https://github.com/bulldog2011/luxun), then extract zip file to a local folder.
 Current(when this post is written) stable release is [0.6.0](https://github.com/bulldog2011/bulldog-repo/raw/master/repo/releases/com/leansoft/luxun/0.6.0/luxun-0.6.0-bin.zip).

-Luxun distribution provides scripts for both Windows and Linux environments, the demo below is made in a windows environment, if you are using Linux environment, please change script accordingly.
+Luxun distribution provides scripts(in `bin` folder) for both Windows and Linux environments, the demo below is made in a windows environment, if you are using Linux environment, please change script accordingly.

 ## Step 2 : Start the server
 {% codeblock %}